falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-4-tekton.md

 ##### Task

-So lets start with the smallest part, the task.
+So let us start with the smallest part, the task.

 ```shell
 cat <<EOF | kubectl apply -f -